-HSBC Continental Europe 38 rue Kleber 75116 Paris
+HSBC Continental Europe 38, avenue Kléber

-CACEIS Bank 89-91 rue Gabriel Péri 92120 Montrouge
+38, avenue Kléber 75116 Paris CACEIS Bank 89-91 rue Gabriel Péri 92120 Montrouge

 Unitholders should be aware that orders transmitted to marketers other than the institutions mentioned above must take account of the fact that the order centralisation deadline applies to said marketers with regard to CACEIS Bank.
 Accordingly, these marketing agents may apply their own deadline, prior to the deadline mentioned above, in order to account for the time necessary to transmit orders to CACEIS Bank.